dbaber/TicTacToe/design/API.md

 2. There are most likely concurrency issues with creating games, joining and move operations.
 If I used PostgreSQL then I would most likely have used an advisory lock to serialize access and avoid race conditions.
 One could also use some sort of optimistic locking as well possibly.
+3. I did not implement any sort of REST data/params validation to save some time but I most likely would use Params::Validate or Data::Formvalidator.
+I also didn't validate the data before save()'ing it in the DB tables.
+4. I used SQLite as the backend database but that was just a chosen for ease of administration.
+5. I did not write any unit tests for the Game::TicTacToe namespace modules which were based on Games::TicTacToe on CPAN.